RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-azure-ad.md

     {{<image filename="images/rc/saml/ad_saml_16.png" alt="" >}}{{</image>}}

-## Step 4: Return to Redis Cloud SM
+## Step 4: Return to Redis Cloud admin console

-1. Return to Redis Cloud SM and select **Activate**.
+1. Return to Redis Cloud admin console and select **Activate**.

     {{<image filename="images/rc/saml/sm_saml_8.png" alt="" >}}{{</image>}}

-1. A popup will appear, explaining that in order to test the SAML connection, that we need to login with credentials of a user defined in Azure AD.
+1. A popup appears, explaining that to test the SAML connection, you need to log in with the credentials of a user defined in Azure AD.

     {{<image filename="images/rc/saml/sm_saml_9.png" alt="" >}}{{</image>}}